Renewing Your CDL in OhioCompare Commercial Vehicle Insurance Rates in 3 Steps

-Now, if you wait until after six months from your birthday to apply for your renewal, you'll have to retake both the CDL written and skills tests.
-The same goes for if you've been convicted of any of the following in the two-year period before your renewal:
+Now, if you wait until after 6 months from your birthday to apply for your renewal, you'll have to retake both the CDL written and skills tests.
+The same goes for if you've been convicted of any of the following the period before your renewal:

 - Speeding ticket while driving a commercial vehicle.